corsairmarks/assimilate_all_the_pops/mod/README.md

 * Effect `assimilation_effect` - main assimilation logic (called by `action.65`), altered so that deassimilated machines are not converted into the synthetic species for fully synthetic empires, also code de-duped
 * Citizenship `citizenship_assimilation` - Assimilation, improved to understand that empires can have multiple assimilation types available

 Do you want this mod to be compatible with your favorite "more tradition slots" mod?
 Simply override the scripted variable `assimilate_all_the_pops_tradition_categories_max` and set it equal to the maximum number of tradition slots allowed by your other mod.
 Ascension perk tradition slot checks (i.e. "Requires an empty Tradition Tree slot.") in this mod will use that number.
+Support for [UI Overhaul Dynamic](https://steamcommunity.com/sharedfiles/filedetails/?id=1623423360) and its Tradition/Ascension Perk slot submods is already built-in.

 ### When to Install